Are you planning a voyage on one of Viking’s ocean-going cruise ships? Lucky you!

 More cruising inspiration!

-Seabourn | What’s luxury like on Seabourn Cruises?
+Seabourn: What’s luxury like on Seabourn Cruises?
 See our Seabourn review.

-Ponant Cruises | Ooh la la!
+Ponant Cruises: Ooh la la!
 We’re going French on Ponant Cruises!

-Scenic | Discover the riches of Normandy on a deluxe Seine River cruise with Scenic.
+Scenic: Discover the riches of Normandy on a deluxe Seine River cruise with Scenic.
 See our Scenic Cruises review.

 Our top travel tips and resources

-Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one.
-(We especially like their flexible cancellation policy!)
+Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one – at lower rates than the hotel’s own website.
+We especially like Booking’s flexible cancellation policy!

 Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).

-Tours: For the best local food, walking and other guided tours plus skip-the-line tickets to attractions, check out GetYourGuide and Viator.
+Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.

 Car rental: Renting a car is often one of the best ways to explore off the beaten path.
 Discover Cars searches car rental companies so you get the best rates.

 Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
 It covers medical expenses, lost checked luggage, trip interruption and more.
+We also have and recommend Medjet for global air medical transportation.

 Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
 (We suggest these comfy travel sandals for city walking, the beach and kicking about.)